hackclub/hackclub/workshops/online-pong/README.md

 ### State classes

 Before we can extend state schema classes, we have to import the base classes from Colyseus.
-The template already has import the `Room` and `Client` classes from Colyseus, but we can also import the `Schema` class and `type` decorator with a second import statement right at the top of the `PongRoom.ts` file:
+The template already has imported the `Room` and `Client` classes from Colyseus, but we can also import the `Schema` class and `type` decorator with a second import statement right at the top of the `PongRoom.ts` file:

 ```typescript
 import { Schema, type } from "@colyseus/schema"